Long-Term Financial Freedom Isn’t Accidental. These Are the Wealth-Building Strategies Behind It

 Variable Costs

-Break-even analysis reveals the sales volume needed to cover all costs.
-A business with $10,000 monthly fixed costs and $20 profit per unit must sell 500 units monthly to break even.
+Break-even analysis calculates the sales volume required to cover total costs.
+For example, a business with $10,000 in monthly fixed costs and $20 profit per unit must sell 500 units to reach break-even.
+Beyond this point, additional sales contribute directly to profit.

 Business Reality